Hunting Safety: Tips for being a Safe Hunter

 - Not Following Firearm Safety Rules: Another common cause of hunting related accidents is not following safe firearm practices like the four primary rules of firearm safety.

-- Not Enough Practice: A big problem out in the field is hunters who don’t know their weapons or their capabilities.
+- Not Enough Practice: A huge problem that I see out in the field is hunters who don’t know their firearms capabilities.
 This stems from a lack of practice that can lead to things like accidental discharges and stray shots.

 - Mechanical Failures: When it comes to firearms you can never let your guard down; mechanical failures can and will happen, so you must know how to deal with them when they do.